|

 2 eggs

-SAUCE FOR MEATBALLS
+FOR MEATBALLS 2

 1 t. liquid smoke